A5hleyRich/A5hleyRich/README.md

-### Hi there, I'm Ashley 👋

-I’m a Laravel and Vue.js developer based in the West Midlands, England.
-I work for [Delicious Brains](https://deliciousbrains.com/), building [SpinupWP](https://spinupwp.com/).
-Before joining Delicious Brains, I served in the Royal Air Force as an ICT Technician.

-I'm the founder of a [simple, privacy-focused comment system](https://getreplybox.com), called ReplyBox and occasionally I write about [hosting WordPress and WordPress performance](https://spinupwp.com/blog/).
+### Hey, I’m Ashley.

+I'm a Laravel artisan and systems administrator based in the West Midlands, UK.
+I’m the co-founder of DeploymentHawk, the [all-in-one site deployment monitoring tool](https://deploymenthawk.com/), and I regularly write about [sysadmin and server management](https://sysadminfordevs.com/).